jazzband/wagtailmenus/README.md

 No more adding additional pages into the tree.
 No more hard-coding additional links into templates, or resorting to javascript hacks.

-### 4. A set of powerful template tags to render your menus consistently
+### 4. Gives you a set of powerful template tags to render your menus consistently

-Output from the included templates is designed to be fully accessible and compatible with Bootstrap 3.
-You can easily use your own templates by passing a `template` variable to any of the tags, or you can override the included templates by putting customised versions in a system-preferred location.
+Each tag comes with a default template that's designed to be fully accessible and compatible with Bootstrap 3.
+Limiting any project to a set of pre-defined templates would be silly though, which is why every template tag allows you to render menus using a template of your choosing.
+You can also override the templates in the same way as any other Django project... by putting templates of the same name into a preferred location.

 <img alt="Screenshot from Sublime editor showing menu template code" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-menu-templates.png" />